-A quick dip of the stick should tell you whether it at least has oil in it and whether there could be an underlying problem … a brown sludgy mess could be signs of a head gasket failure.
+- Oil: A quick dip of the stick should tell you whether it at least has oil in it and whether there could be an underlying problem … a brown sludgy mess could be a sign of a head gasket failure.

-Most cars of this age & mileage won’t be clean and clear so expect to see dirty brown water — at least make sure it’s full.
+- Coolant: Most cars of this age and mileage won’t be clean and clear so expect to see dirty brown water — at least make sure the reservoir is full.

-A little more involved, but checking panel gaps is a great way of seeing whether the car has had a cheap repair.
+- Panel Gaps: This is a little more involved, but checking for panel gaps is a great way of seeing whether the car has had a cheap repair.